TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/wall-power.md

 ![image](https://github.com/Brady-Beecham/Capstone-Team-PowerHouse/assets/143124480/15c9f878-e6b5-41f9-ac4e-b48621441987)

- The circuit simulation was done by using LT Spice software, as shown in Figure 1.
+ The circuit simulation was done by using KiCad software, as shown in Figure 1.
 Firstly, A step-down transformer used the input AC voltage 12.

 ![image](https://github.com/Brady-Beecham/Capstone-Team-PowerHouse/assets/143124480/ad635522-d0a1-4246-8543-7fff5a37064a)